Our Commitment to Accessible Content

 - Semantic HTML5 structure — proper use of headings, landmarks, and document structure to support screen reader navigation

-- Keyboard navigation — all interactive elements (links, buttons, forms, accordions) are accessible via keyboard
+- Keyboard navigation — all interactive elements (links, buttons, forms, accordions) are accessible via keyboard, including the cookie consent banner, which uses standard focusable buttons and is not a focus trap

 - Alternative text — meaningful alt text on all content images; decorative images are marked as presentational